nithinkr1shna/nithinkr1shna.github.io/_posts/2017-04-26-erlang-functional-programming-language.markdown

   The lists:filter function filters out the odd numbers from the given List. [more on lists][erlang_doc_man_lists]

-And at the end of the course we had a assignment.
+And at the end of the course we had an assignment.
 The assignment was to implement rock-paper-scissors.

 <h3>Course 2: Concurrent Programming in Erlang</h3>
 <h4> Week 1</h4>

 The main feature of Erlang that discussed in the second course was the concurrency in Erlang.
 In this section we were introduced with the concept of message passing.
 The only way a process could interact with another process is through this message passing.
 This message passing can be synchronous or asynchronous.

 In Erlang both concurrency and parallelism can be acheived.
 On a single processing element, the concurrent process time share([more][concurrency_my_notes]).
 We can spawn a process with the help of [spawn][spawn_erlang_doc_link] primitive.
 On a [multicore processor][multicore_concurrency_my_notes] parallelism can be acheived.
 A process is a separate computation, running on its own space, time sharing with other [process][a_whole_lot_info_on_process].

 Consider this